OpenNTF/dojo-webpack-plugin/README.md

 });
 ```

 In order for the above code to execute successfully, the module `foo` must be available on the client when the callback is invoked, otherwise, an exception will be thrown.
-This means that the module must have been included in a previously loaded chunk, or it must be a direct or indirect dependency of `bar` so that it is included in the chunk that contains `bar`.
+This means that the module must have been included in a previously loaded chunk, or it must be a direct or indirect dependency of `bar` so that it is included in the chunk(s) being loaded.
 Since values of run-time identifiers cannot, in general, be known at build time, webpack cannot manage the loading of these modules or their dependencies.

-Note that you can also specify the dependency array as a run-time identifier, with the same caveat applying to all the modules in the array.
+Note that you can also specify the require dependency array as a run-time identifier, with the same caveat applying to all the modules in the array.

 # Use of Dojo's Auto-Require feature